 It is considered standard practice to send a follow-up email after an interview.
-And shows the employer your passion for the job opportunity.
+And shows the employer passion for the job opportunity.
 It is recommended that you send one of these emails rather than not.

 How can I tell if the interview went well?

 The interviewer will tell you on the spot that they enjoyed the conversation, that they feel you are a good fit for the job opportunity, that they’d like you to interview in-person or that you should hear back from them within the next few days.
 Any type of proactive response to moving you along with the interview process and securing the role.
 These are strong indicators that the interview went well.

 What if I don't hear a response from a follow-up email?
 Is that considered a bad sign?

 Yes, if after sending a follow-up email from having an actual interview with the company, it's considered a bad sign.
 The employer, hiring manager, or recruiter might have deemed that there isn't a "great fit" with the job application.
 And while it's considered poor business etiquette not to respond to a follow-up email.
 Especially regarding a job application, interview, or the status of a job offer.
 It's not required by law.
 Meaning, a recruiter or hiring manager can disregard the applicant altogether.
 And "leave them hanging."

 What if it was a group interview or panel interview?
 Who should the follow-up email be sent to?